 \section{Introduction}

 Convolutional codes were first introduced by Elias more than 50 years ago [1].
-They have been widely used in various modern communications systems, such as space and satellite communications, cellular mobile, digital video broadcasting etc. Its popularity stems from its simple encoder structure, which can be implemented by using shift registers.
+They have been widely used in various modern communications systems, such as space and satellite communications, cellular mobile, and digital video broadcasting.
+Its popularity stems from its simple encoder structure, which can be implemented by shift registers.